-Unlike our regular tours, private tours are not open to anyone else except your group and you pay for the entire group in advance.
-This is usually the best option when traveling with a group.
+Unlike our regular tours, private tours are not open to anyone else except your group.
 Contact us and together we’ll create a customized New Orleans tour that is sure to please your whole group!

 Here are some private tours we have done in the past.
 Most of them are two-hour tours, but can be made longer if you would like a refreshment stop or would like to combine two tours: